acurwen/Workload-1-Repo/README.md

 ## Conclusion

 I had a lot of fun doing this project.
 I noticed that working through documentation helps me understand my work better and that it’d probably be helpful to start documentation immediately as I start a project.
-Working on this workload alongside the RBAC activity helped me become more comfortable with writing commands and scripts in Bash, and also demonstrated how tough main branch + elective branch would be.
+Working on this workload alongside the RBAC activity helped me become more comfortable with writing commands and scripts in Bash, and also demonstrated how tough handling main branch + elective branch will be.
+I also feel closer to my classmates simply because of all the time we spent together in the study room stressing and working together.
+Thinking through things with each other really helped me complete this project.
+So big shoutout to Jordan, Jon, Kaia, Ke and Jeremy!!

 ----------------------------------------------------------------